Company: Capitol records (Fake)

 December 1979 - NEW VERSION.
 A new version from a new master numbered SPRO-1-9463 / SPRO-2-9463 was released by the same manufacturers.
 It had the same front cover and Capitol disc labels, with the SPRO-9462 number replaced with SPRO-9463, slight differences in back cover, that has the title, and some variations in track listing of side A: tracks 2 and 3 are inverted, Sie liebt dich is replaced by the stereo version and I'm down is substituted by an echoed mix of Paperback writer.
 There are small differences also in the labels, i.e. the numbers of the side indications are bigger, and the title is COLLECTORS ITEMS rather than COLLECTOR'S ITEMS as in the first version, so they are probably counterfeited Capitol labels.
 This version was pressed in 2000 copies.

 INTEREST.
 Even though technically a pirate, this record has an extraordinary historical importance, and both the versions should be in any collection.
 The first version is rather scarce (****), and the boxed set with yellow Capitol labels, only pressed in 50 copies, is almost impossible to find (*****).
-The SPRO-9463 is slightly less scarce (***); its repressing in blue wax is obviously very rare (****).
+The SPRO-9463 is slightly less scarce (***).

 THE 9463 COUNTERFEIT

-The second version of COLLECTORS ITEMS was copied in the early eighties in noticeably decreased sound quality, on matrix 9463-A / 9463-B, yellow blank label, pressed on poorer vinyl.
+The second version of COLLECTORS ITEMS was copied in 1982 in noticeably decreased sound quality, on matrix 9463-A / 9463-B, yellow blank label, pressed on poorer vinyl.
 The disc was slipped inside a reproduction, with a slightly lower definition, of the 9462 cover, so that the songs of side A do not correspond to the track listing printed on the back cover.

 INTEREST.
 BEWARE!!!
 Why buy this crappy counterfeit in poorer sound quality?
-Avoid this record, only useful for completists. *
+Avoid this record, only useful for completists. *.
+The version in blue wax, printed in only 50 copies, is of course interesting for collectors ot colored LP's. ***.

 NOTE.
 COLLECTORS ITEMS was copied in Japan and distributed together with a copy of CASUALTIES as a 2-LP set.
-This set will have its own entry.
+This set is shown in the analysis of CASUALTIES.

 THE STRAWBERRY RECORDS COPY